IBM/eventing-openliberty-blockchain/README.md

 As there are two organizations, we are going to test submitting a transaction from the seller and view the updated Ledger as the buyer.

-1. Navigate to the seller's [Java microservice on port 9080](http://localhost:9080/openapi/ui/)
+1. Navigate to the seller's Java microservice on port 9080: http://localhost:9080/openapi/ui/

 1. Navigate to **POST /System/Resources/Car Add a car to the ledger**.